MickJM/ao-kafka-to-mq/README.md

 # ao-kafka-to-mq

-Read messages from Kafka to IBM MQ
+Read messages from Kafka and send to IBM MQ